 2) Non-Exam Assessment (NEA)

-Students will undertake an independent design and make coursework project based on a context set by AQA in year 12, in year 13 students choose their own context with guidance from their teacher.
+Students will undertake an independent design and make coursework project based on a context.
+In year 13, students choose their own context with guidance from their teacher.

 Students will apply their knowledge of core technical principles and designing and making in order to create a design portfolio and prototype on the context set.